pberzins/plant_forecast/README.md

 **QGIS:** Follow the directions for download to the **T**, if you have conda python but not python.org python, it will mess up and you will not be able to get it to work.
 [QGIS](https://qgis.org/en/site/)

+**HEG:** You will need to use HEG to warp the Sinusodial projection of the HDF files into Geographic Projection (Latitutude, Longitude) it can be downloaded here: [HEG](https://newsroom.gsfc.nasa.gov/sdptoolkit/HEG/HEGHome.html)

 ## Evaluation